onenameio/support/README.md

 ## Accounts

+#### When I signed up, I chose a password and was asked to download an account backup file.
+What is the file for?

+The backup file you downloaded is the mechanism we use to let you reset your password.
+Make sure you safeguard it because without it, you won't be able to reset your password if you forget it.

+#### If I forget my password, how can I recover it?

+Just go to https://onename.io/reset and you will be able to follow the steps to reset your password.
+At some point you'll be asked to upload the file you downloaded, and then you can choose a new password for your account.

+#### What happens if I forget both my password and my backup file?

+As we mention above, your account backup file is required for a password reset, so unfortunately, if you lose both your password and backup file, you lose access to your account.

-#### When I signed up, I was given a 12-word passphrase.
-What if I forgot it?
+#### When I signed up, I was given a 12-word passphrase and emailed a backup code.
+How does this work?

+We asked our early users to write down a 12-word passphrase that gave them access to their accounts.
+And just in case they lost the passphrase, we emailed them a backup code.
+If you were one of these users, you can log in to Onename with your email and the 12-word passphrase as the password.
+Then, if you'd like, you can update your password at any time.

+#### What if I forget my 12-word passphrase?

-If you forgot your login information, you can go to https://onename.io/reset to reset your password and regain access to your account.
+If you forgot your passphrase, you can go to https://onename.io/reset to reset your password and regain access to your account.
+You'll be asked to retreive the backup code that was emailed to you when you signed up.

+#### What if I forgot my 12-word passphrase and I no longer have the backup code that was emailed to me when I signed up?

+Unfortunately, the backup code is the only way for us to help you recover your 12-word passphrase and reset your account.
+So if you lost both your 12-word passphrase and your backup code, you will no longer have access to your account.

 ## Bitcoin Address